seprich/clj-bson-rpc/README.md

     segments -> Cannot claim to be pure JSON RPC.
 (Besides using HTTP sacrifices the bi-directionality of JSON RPC.)
 * No datetime type.
-* Cumbersome message boundaries.
-Even if this is somewhat a matter of opinion, the fact that json message size cannot be known until the last byte of the message is received has the consequence that identifying and processing of messages from the input stream is intimately tied to JSON parser itself.

-Fortunately [BSON][2] can be used almost as a drop-in replacement to use in RPC context and provides a solution to the problem areas mentioned above.
+Fortunately [BSON](http://bsonspec.org/spec.html) can be used almost as a drop-in replacement to use in RPC context and provides a solution to the problem areas mentioned above.
 * No penalty for binaries.
 * UTC datetime (milliseconds since the Unix epoch.)
-* Message length information in the 4 first bytes of the message.

 #### Differences between BSON-RPC and JSON-RPC 2.0:
 * Batches are not supported since BSON does not support top-level arrays.